tjohnston-softdev/python-study-notes/chapters/08-sets.md

 ```

 ## Join - Intersection
-* The 'intersection' method returns a new set consisting of items in both input sets.
+* The `intersection()` method returns a new set consisting of items in both input sets.
 	* Items that are in both sets.
 	* x AND y
 * You can also use the 'intersection_update' method to do this without creating a new object.